 Business insurance is used to protect businesses, business owners, and business employees from financial losses.
-Starting a business is costly, and getting insurance only adds to those costs.
-Insurance gives the business owner peace of mind because insurance can financially protect them if they are sued or their property gets damaged or destroyed.
+Starting a business is costly, and having the proper insurance provides the business owner with the peace of mind of being financially protected if they are sued or their property gets damaged or destroyed.
 Insurance is an investment in protecting a business from future unforeseen losses that can ruin the livelihood of the business owner and his or her employees.

 There are several types of insurance a business owner can choose from.
-They should work with an insurance agent or broker to determine which policies are appropriate for their business.
+We recommend working with an insurance agent or broker to determine which policies are appropriate for your business.
 The most common insurance policies for businesses are:

 • General Liability Insurance – This policy protects business owners from having personal assets taken from them if they lose a judgment.
 An LLC or corporation protects business owners from most personal liabilities, and general liability insurance covers what is not protected.

 • Product Liability Insurance – This policy financially protects business owners from lawsuits in which bodily injuries occur due to defective products.
-Manufacturing, wholesaling, distributing, and retailing companies are exposed to product safety issues, so it is important that they get the right amount of insurance based on the products they create and sell.
+Manufacturing, wholesaling, distributing, and retailing companies are exposed to product safety issues, so it is important to have the right amount of insurance based on the products they create and sell.

 • Errors and Omissions Insurance – This policy financially protects business owners and workers in certain industries from lawsuits dealing with malpractice or negligence.
 In certain states, physicians are required to have E&O insurance, and people working in the financial services industry often have this type of insurance.